hphelion/documentation/v13/bindings.fog.connect.md

 ---
 layout: default
-title: "Connecting to the HP Public Cloud"
+title: "Connecting to the HP Helion Public Cloud"
 permalink: /v13/bindings/fog/connect/
 product: fog

 ---
-#Ruby Fog Bindings for HP Cloud: Connecting to the HP Public Cloud
+#Ruby Fog Bindings for HP Helion Public Cloud: Connecting to the HP Helion Public Cloud

-This page gives you details on how to connect to the HP Public Cloud and contains the following sections:
+This page gives you details on how to connect to the HP Helion Public Cloud and contains the following sections:

 * [Initial Connection](#InitialConnection)
 * [Supplying Your Credentials](#SupplyingyourCredentials)